 - Compatible with mobile devices, both Android and iOS.

-- Provides visual dashboards for display and tracking important metrics.
+- Provides visual dashboards for displaying and tracking essential metrics.

 - Ensures data integrity (military-grade AES-256 encryption) and regulatory compliance (GDPR-compliant).